The science of today is the technology of tomorrow (E. Teller)

 How to computationally identify next-generation functional materials for societal challenges?

 Blue-sky research leads to sustainable and long-term innovative solutions.
 It helps us to overcome the economic and societal challenges we face today and without a doubt also those we'll face tomorrow.
 By computationally modeling functional materials, we aim to understand how atomic interactions at the nanoscale come together to create functional materials for a variety of purposes.
 For instance, imagine a nanosensor that can shrink to half its size when applying a specific pressure (which can be used as a nanodamper or a nanospring), or a material that acts as a lock, only opening when it comes into contact with a certain key molecule (which can be used for separation of, e.g., greenhouse gases).

-Short presentation on the potential of metal-organic frameworks for the capture and storage of CO2 during the finals of the Vlaamse PhD Cup 2018.
+The potential of MOFs for the capture and storage of CO2 (finals Vlaamse PhD Cup 2018).

 Additional information supporting the published manuscripts can be found here.